Skip to content

 Modules

-A module in Arx is a source file (for example, math.x) containing top-level statements such as function definitions and extern declarations.
+A module in Arx is a source file (for example, math.x) containing top-level statements such as imports, function definitions, and extern declarations.

 Module Layout